jeffcarbine/materia/README.md

 ## Description

 Materia is a lightweight JavaScript framework designed for rendering both server-side and client-side HTML.
-It includes a library of all valid HTML elements, including SVG elements, and provides a simple API for data binding and rendering.
+It includes a library of all valid HTML elements, including SVG elements, and provides a simple API for binding and rendering.

 ## Prerequisites